jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 })()
 ```

-The [`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function returns a new array, so the consumer has no reference to the global state array.
+[`Array.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) returns a new array, so the consumer has no reference to the global state array.

-In the map [predicate function](https://en.wikipedia.org/wiki/Functional_predicate) - `m => ({...m})` - we return a _copy_ of the member object from the `_members` array, again using the ES6 Spread syntax, this time on an object.
+In the map [predicate function](https://en.wikipedia.org/wiki/Functional_predicate) - `m => ({...m})` - we return a _copy_ of each member object from the `_members` array, again using the ES6 Spread syntax, this time on an object.

-Now local functions have access to the global members state, but it is immutable.
+Now, local functions have access to the global members state, but it is immutable.
 They cannot update the global state from the copy that they get.
 For that, they will need to call an update method.

 ## Implementing `setMembers`